Alaska Department of Fish and Game

 Information centers can also be contacted by emailing firstname.lastname@example.org.

-If you are applying online at /store/, then you can apply for your license and draw permit at the same time.
+If you are applying at the online license store, then you can apply for your license and draw permit at the same time.

 You will need to purchase a nonresident license since at the time of purchase, you are a nonresident.
 You will then have to log out of the system and go back in and apply for the resident draw permits.
 To apply for the resident draw permits, you need to select resident for your residency status.
 The system does not allow you to purchase a nonresident license and apply for resident draw permits in the same transaction, nor does it allow you to apply for resident hunts when you tell it you are a nonresident.